TRent Aboriginal Cultural Knowledge and Science Initiative

 TRACKS began as a program in 2010 and is supported by the IESS program and First People's House of Learning of Trent University.
 TRACKS operates under the umbrella of the Kawartha World Issues Centre.

-Our current Advisory Committee, who provide direction and experience for the TRACKS program, include Dr. Dan Longboat/Roronhiakewen – Founding Director of the Indigenous Environmental Studies and Sciences Program, Dr. Chris Furgal – Professor in the Environmental Studies and Sciences Program, Julie Cosgrove – Executive Director of Kawartha World Issues Centre and Betty Carr-Braint – Cultural Advisor/Indigenous Counselor at First Peoples House of Learning.
+Our current Advisory Committee, who provide direction and experience for the TRACKS program, include Dr. Dan Longboat/Roronhiakewen – Founding Director of the Indigenous Environmental Studies and Sciences Program, Dr. Chris Furgal – Professor in the Environmental Studies and Sciences Program, Julie Cosgrove – Executive Director of Kawartha World Issues Centre and Betty Carr-Braint – Cultural Advisor/Indigenous Counsellor at First Peoples House of Learning.

 TRACKS consists of two distinct but connected programs: Outreach & Education and Oshkwazin Indigenous Youth Leadership Program.